TIMELINE-Which states could tip U.S. election and when will they report results? | Politics

 TIMELINE-Which states could tip U.S. election and when will they report results?

-GEORGIA Trump held onto to a lead of 0.4 percentage points, or 18,540 votes, with 4% percent of the vote left to be counted.

-Results could be expected by noon EST (1700 GMT), Georgia Secretary of State Brad Raffensperger told WSB-TV.
-NEVADA
+Trump held onto to a lead of 0.3 percentage points, or 13,540 votes, with 2% percent of the vote left to be counted.
+Counting was continuing on Thursday afternoon, with just over 50,000 outstanding ballots, Georgia Secretary of State Brad Raffensperger told WGXA News.

-Biden led Trump by 7,647 votes, or 0.6 percentage points, with about 14% of the vote left to be counted.
-An update was expected around 9 a.m.
-PST (noon EST, 1700 GMT), Nevada Secretary of State Barbara Cegavske said.
+NEVADA Biden led Trump by 11,438 votes, or 0.9 percentage points, with about 12% of the vote left to be counted.

+The state's biggest county, Clark, expected to count the majority of its mail ballots by Saturday or Sunday, but would continue to count certain ballots after the weekend, according to its registrar, Joe Gloria.
+All properly received ballots will be counted for up to nine days after the election, but the exact number left to be counted was unknown, said Nevada Secretary of State Barbara Cegavske.

-More than 763,000 mail-in votes had yet to be counted as of the last report from the state website on Wednesday night, giving Biden a chance to catch Trump if enough of them were from Democratically friendly areas such as Philadelphia, where Biden was winning around 80% of the vote.
+About 550,000 ballots were still in the process of being counted on Thursday, giving Biden a chance to catch Trump if enough of them were from Democratically friendly areas such as Philadelphia.
+Pennsylvania Secretary of State Kathy Boockvar said she expected the "overwhelming majority" to be counted by the end of Thursday.
 Philadelphia County reported more than 252,000 ballots were cast by mail but did say how many remained to be counted.

+A final count may not be available until at least Friday as Pennsylvania can accept mailed-in ballots up to three days after the election if they were postmarked by Tuesday.

 - READ MORE ON: